wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/religion.md

 For many religious individuals, their faith and relationship with the divine is an important aspect of their daily lives, shaping their values, beliefs, and actions.
 For others, religion is a source of comfort and solace, providing guidance and support during times of hardship and uncertainty.
 Still others may see religion as a means of connecting with a community of like-minded individuals who share similar beliefs and practices.

+### In Raëlism 🔯

+In the third book, _Let Us Welcome The Extra-Terrestrials_, the following is said about religion:

+> Religion from the Latin religio means “that which links” or “the tie”, which unites the creators to their creation.

 ### See also

 - [Wiki › Bible]({{< relref "wiki/encyclopedia/bible.md" >}})